-The figure below shows that the encoder component is a set of individual encoders and the decoder component is a set of individual decoders.
-The encoders are divided into the Feed Forward Neural Network and SelfAttention layers.
-Here, the input from the encoder first passes through the Self-Attention layer, which is used to look at all words while the encoder encodes a specific word.
+The illustration below shows that the encoder component is a series of individual encoders and the decoder component is a series of individual decoders.
+The encoders are divided into the Feed Forward Neural Network and SelfAttention layer.
+Here, the encoder's input first passes through the Self-Attention layer, which is used to look at all words while the encoder encodes a specific word.
 The output of the Self-Attention layer is then transferred to the Feed Forward Neural Network layer, which is applied independently to each item.
 The same process is carried out in the decoder, the only difference being the Attention layer, which helps the decoder to focus on the relevant words in the input sentence.

 Each input word is transformed into a 512-byte vector using an embedding algorithm.
 Embedding algorithm is a natural language modelling technique where words or expressions from the vocabulary are mapped to vectors of real numbers.
 The embedding of the vectors is done exclusively in the lowest encoder.